LasseGravesen/Kafka-Test/README.rst

 Running
 -------

-To run and attach to the producer, issue the following commands
+To run the stack, issue the following commands

 .. code:: bash